Followers

 "Handa mayaṃ āvuso Dhammañca Vinayañca saṅgāyeyyāma.
 Pure abhammo dippati, dhammo paṭibāhīyati, avinayo dippati vinayo paṭibāhiyati"

-According to report of 1st council’s they only recited Dhamma and Vinaya.
+According to report of the First Council they only recited Dhamma and Vinaya.
 Firstly Vinaya piṭaka was recited by Upali thera and Sutta piṭaka recited by Ananda thera.
 But cannot find any report on rehearsing the Abhidhamma piṭaka.

 "Katamo Khuddhakanikāyo?
 Sakalaṃ Vinayapiṭakaṃ Abhidhamma piṭakaṃ Khuddhaka Pāṭhādayo ca pubbe niddessita pañcadasabhedā, ṭhapetvā cattāro nikāye avasesaṃ Buddhavacananti"